masagrator/Status-Monitor-Overlay/docs/modes.md

 > FPS

-It shows avergae FPS graph in 31Hz + vsync signal.
+It shows average FPS graph in 31Hz + vsync signal.
 In background of graph you can see rendered actual average FPS.<br>
 If game is not launched, it will show always 254.0 value and graph will be empty.<br>
 If game is not rendering any new frame, graph is not updated.